H5N1 Avian Influenza and your cat

 Can an infected cat pass an H5N1 infection to another cat?

-While this is theoretically possible, we are not aware of any cases of cat-to-cat transmission of H5N1 during the current outbreak.
-Out of an abundance of caution, though, any cat showing signs of H5N1 infection should be isolated from other cats until veterinary consultation has been carried out.
+We are not aware of any definitive cases of cat-to-cat transmission of H5N1 during the current outbreak.
+While one reported case may be supportive of cat-to-cat transmission, the possibility of transmission via fomites (objects/materials) could not be ruled out in this case.
+Out of an abundance of caution, any cat showing signs of H5N1 infection should be isolated from other cats until veterinary consultation has been carried out.

 How can I protect my cat from H5N1 infection?